-41. CONSERVATION CREDIT
+38. CONSERVATION CREDIT

+a.
 General Provisions

-S.C.
-Code Ann. § 12-6-3515 allows a taxpayer who is entitled to and claims a federal charitable deduction for a gift of land for conservation or for a qualified conservation contribution on a qualified real property interest located in South Carolina, to claim a South Carolina income tax credit equal to 25% of the total amount of the deduction attributable to the a gift of land for conservation or to the qualified real property interest associated with the qualified conservation contribution.
+South Carolina Code §12-6-3515 allows a taxpayer, who is entitled to and claims a federal charitable deduction for a gift of land for conservation or for a qualified conservation contribution on a qualified real property interest located in South Carolina, to claim a South Carolina income tax credit equal to 25% of the value of the gift of land for conservation or to the qualified real property interest associated with the qualified conservation contribution.
 The credit cannot exceed \$250 per acre of property to which the qualified conservation contribution or gift of land for conservation applies.
 The total credit claimed by a single taxpayer cannot exceed \$52,500 per year.
 Any unused credit may be carried forward until used.
 The credit is claimed on Form TC-19, "Credit for a Gift of Land for Conservation or a Qualified Conservation Contribution of Real Property After May 31, 2001."